 Lead is one of the oldest and most durable materials used for flashing, providing long-lasting protection from water.
 It is soft and easy to bend and remains strong despite expanding and contracting perennially with changes in temperature.
 In fact, lead is believed to last for more than 200 years.

 Roof flashing is a crucial component of any roofing system and protects the smaller spots that shingles or other covering cannot entirely protect.
-That’s why when you call on Brightside Roofing for your roof replacement, we always make sure to use only high quality flashing materials that perfectly complement your roof type.
+That’s why when you call on Brightside Roofing for your roof replacement, we always make sure to use only high-quality flashing materials that perfectly complement your roof type.
 To learn more about our services or schedule an appointment, call us today at (302) 674-4642 or fill out our contact form.
-We are the trusted roofer in Middleton, Delaware.